Call 4: Wildfire Ready Quick Response Research and Data Publication

 All prospective applicants are encouraged to watch the recorded Proposal Q&A Session, which will discussed this call in more detail.

 - Available funds will support awards in the amount of $1,000 to $7,500 each.
-Please review the submission guidelines for the three tiers of research activities that will be funded.
+Please review the submission guidelines for the three tracks of research activities that will be funded.

-- Applicants can apply for more than one tier of activity, but a separate proposal should be submitted for each tier.
+- Applicants can apply for more than one track of activity, but a separate proposal should be submitted for each track.

-- Proposals for Tier 1 and 2 should be 5 single-spaced pages and also must include a separate reference list and budget and budget justification submitted through an online form.
+- Proposals for Track 1 and 2 should be 5 single-spaced pages and also must include a separate reference list and budget and budget justification submitted through an online form.

-- Proposals for Tier 3 require the completion of a data or instrument publication form only.
+- Proposals for Track 3 require the completion of a data or instrument publication form only.

 - Proposals will be accepted on a rolling basis through June 3, 2024.